seemX17/point-of-inaccessibility/README.md

 #### **Intro**

 For our polygon images, it is necessary to add a label in the **_Pole of inaccessibility_** to give proper information about the image

-#### **Description**

-As Content Maintainer,
-I want to add a label to any SVG so that the image can have some text at the point where it has more space, so the user can have a better look of the image and the label

 #### **Acceptance Criteria**